guillemdlopez/webpack-boilerplate/README.md

 npm run lint
 ```

-🚧 🚧 _Currently working on the test script_ 🚧 🚧
+🚧 🚧 _Currently working on the test and lint scripts_ 🚧 🚧

 ## Folder tree